kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/DEVEL/2012-01-01-accessing-data.md

-If you want to ensure that the table has not been modified while you accumulated puts, you can use [`checkAndCommit(family, qualifier, value)`]({{site.api_schema_DEVEL}}/AtomicKijiPutter.html#checkAndCommit%28java.lang.String%2C%20java.lang.String%2C%20T) instead of commit("localityGroup").
+If you want to ensure that the table has not been modified while you accumulated puts, you can use [`checkAndCommit(family, qualifier, value)`]({{site.api_schema_DEVEL}}/AtomicKijiPutter.html#checkAndCommit%28java.lang.String%2C%20java.lang.String%2C%20T) instead of commit().
 This will write your puts and return true if the value in the specified cell matches the value to check, otherwise it will return false and your puts will remain in place so that you may attempt a new check.